ivan-hc/AM/README.md

 **Description**:

 Shows the list of all installed programs, with sizes.
 By default apps are sorted by size, use "`--byname`" to sort by name.
 With the option "`--less`" it shows only the number of installed apps.
+Option "`-fi`" only shows installed apps, not the AppImages integrated with the "`--launcher`" option.

 ------------------------------------------------------------------------
 ### `help`, `-h`